adobe/aem-upload/README.md

 The library supports uploading local files and folders.
 For folders, the tool will include all immediate children files in the folder.
 It will not process sub-folders unless the "deep upload" option is specified.

+When deep uploading, the library will create a folder structure in the target that mirrors the folder being uploaded.
+The title of the newly created folders will match the name of the folder as it exists on the local filesystem.
+The path of the target may be modified depending on path character restrictions in AEM, and depending on the options provided in the upload (see "Function for processing folder node names" for more information).

+Whenever the library creates a new folder, it will emit the `foldercreated` event.
+See event documentation for details.

 The following example illustrates how to upload local files.